 Help your sight last forever by detecting eye diseases up to 5 years in advance, using our hospital-grade equipment, OCT & Optomap.

 This new equipment means we can detect eye conditions much sooner, before they show up using more traditional eye testing methods.

 You can benefit from these scans by getting referred for treatments earlier, or simply have the piece of mind that your eyes are healthy and you're doing everything you can to maximise your eye health for the long term.

-We are the only Opticians in Ellesmere Port with Optomap technology, so if you want to benefit from an Ultra Wide Field retinal scan, book with us.
+We are the only Opticians in Ellesmere Port with both OCT & Optomap technology, so if you want to benefit from this impressive equipment, book in today.

 What is the difference between a Basic Eye Test and an Enhanced Eye Examination?